simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/uicomponent.md

     - **Code** that is the name of your object.
     > While naming your objects, we **highly** recommend to follow the suggested nomenclature *ModulePrefix + ObjectName*.
     - **Nature** set to **UI page or component**.
-    - **UI Widget** tells if your external object shall be considered as a *widget* or not, declaring weither or not it can be used in [dashboard](/lesson/docs/platform/userinterface/views/dashboard).
+    - **UI Widget** tells if your external object shall be considered as a *widget* or not, declaring wether or not it can be used in [dashboard]/docs/platform/userinterface/views/dashboard.
     > In **both** case, the component is usable in **any editable view**, the only difference is its possible including in dashboards.

     > Example values: